emedvedev/enigma/README.md

 This is a neat little emulator of various Enigma machines with a lot of confugurable parameters.
 Somebody hurt your feelings by saying "my grandmother encrypts better than you"?
 I've got you covered!
 With this port of the amazing 1940's technology you'll be just as good at encrypting things as anyone's grandmother.

 ### Usage

 This repository contains both the CLI tool and its underlying library written in Go.
 The library is documented on [GoDoc](https://godoc.org/github.com/emedvedev/enigma).

-As for the CLI tool, a simple `go install` should do it:
+As for the CLI tool, a simple `go get` should do it:

 ```
-go install github.com/emedvedev/enigma/cmd/enigma
+go get github.com/emedvedev/enigma/cmd/enigma
 ```

 While the full CLI syntax is a bit verbose, it's actually possible to use the tool without any source code modifications, config files, or Enigma knowledge:

 ```